Paddo-Head/SymWoW/README.md

 What's inside?
 ---------------

-Login page (To be developed...)
+Registration system (BETA)
+Path: "127.0.0.1/path/to/symwow/web/app_dev.php/register"

-Registration page (To be developed...)
+Account system (To be developed...)

 Vote system (To be developed...)